-Generally speaking, philosophers and scholars of social reality and its history have not been convinced by Hegel.
+Hegel has not often convinced philosophers and scholars of social reality and its history.
 His own student, Ludwig Feuerbach (1804 - 1872) rejected his idealism and took a more scientific view that "the spirit" was an illusion: only what we experience by the senses is real.
 Man is not created in the image of God, but God is created by man and is created in the image of man.
 There is no spirit above man; it is humanity by itself that pursues the dialectical sequence.
 Feuerbach dismissed religion but kept morality.

 Max Stirner (1806 - 1856) took further steps away from Hegel.
-He scorned Feuerbach's notion of a "mankind" pursuing moral goals.
+He scorned Feuerbach's notion of a humanity pursuing collective moral goals.
 He held that reality could only be the individual.
 His philosophy is a consistent celebration of the individual self, totally independent of others, and without any obligation to others.
 If there is a dialectic, each person has his own.